 Coloring your nails is fun, but removing the polish never is.
 Taking the non-toxic route for your nails also includes nail polish remover.
 Acetone just won’t do.
 It’s very harsh in contact with the skin, causing redness and irritation.

 Long lasting and available in an array of pretty colors, Butter London is a classic when it comes to safe nail polishes.
-The varnish is formulated without formaldehyde, toluene, DPB, or parabens, and it’s an industry favorite.
+The varnish is formulated without formaldehyde, toluene, DBP, or parabens, and it’s an industry favorite.

-- All Hail The Queen Nail Lacquer // Add a subtle shimmer to your nails with this elegant, non-toxic nail polish from Butter London.
+All Hail The Queen Nail Lacquer // Add a subtle shimmer to your nails with this elegant, non-toxic nail polish from Butter London.

-7 FREE is formulated without parabens, phthalates (dibutyl phthalate), toluene, xylene, camphor, formaldehyde, resin, and animal-based ingredients, and it lasts longer than you would expect.
+Plant Magic nail polish is formulated without parabens, phthalates (dibutyl phthalate), toluene, xylene, camphor, formaldehyde, resin, and animal-based ingredients, and it lasts longer than you would expect.
 We also love their custom vegan brush!

-- Sedona // Warm and spring-like, this coral shade is playful and suitable for any age.
+Neon Watermelon // Warm and spring-like, this coral shade is playful and suitable for any age.

-Made in the USA, super shiny and long lasting, AILA avoids 16 harmful ingredients, it’s vegan, gluten free, and cruelty free.
+Made in the USA, super shiny, and long lasting, AILA avoids 16 harmful ingredients; it’s vegan, gluten-free, and cruelty-free.

-Tiddlywink Tea // Not only is the name of this shade fun to pronounce (can you say it quickly five times?), it’s also super cute on your nails!
+Tiddlywink Tea // Not only is the name of this shade fun to pronounce (can you say it quickly five times?), but it’s also super cute on your nails!